 註:關於客家八音的文化意涵,參考自 Shaopeng〈Hakka Bayin: A living cultural memory〉。

-This diptych captures the lesser-known, behind-the-scenes details of a traditional Hakka Taoist funeral.
-In the left image, viewed through the blurred foreground of stacked paper lotus towers, my uncle (my grandfather’s second son) adjusts his coarse hemp hat—the heaviest mourning attire dictated by tradition (披麻戴孝)—as he prepares to return to the exhaustive Taoist rites.
-The stacked paper lotuses symbolize the accumulation of boundless merit, offering prayers for the deceased to be free from suffering and find eternal peace.
-The solemnity in his eyes reveals the profound duty and burden of a filial descendant.
-The right image shifts focus to the spiritual guide of the ceremony.
-Beside an altar illuminated by neon light, the Taoist priest meticulously studies a detailed roster containing the names and generational ranks of all relatives, ensuring absolute accuracy during the chanting invocations.
+This two pictures capture the lesser-known, behind-the-scenes details of a traditional Hakka Taoist funeral.
+In the left image, viewed through the blurred foreground of stacked paper lotus towers, my uncle (the second-oldest son) adjusts his coarse hemp hat, the heaviest mourning attire as dictated by tradition (披麻戴孝), while he prepares to return to the exhaustive Taoist rites.
+The stacked paper lotuses symbolize the accumulation of merit, offering prayers for the deceased to be free from suffering and find eternal peace.
+The solemnity in his eyes reveals the duty and burden of a filial descendant.
+The right image depicts the spiritual guide of the ceremony.
+Beside an altar illuminated by neon light, the Taoist priest studies a detailed roster containing the names and generational ranks of all relatives, ensuring accuracy during the chanting invocations.

-Together, these two photographs narrate a deeper truth: behind this long and sacred farewell lies a delicate tapestry of life's continuation, meticulously woven from the physical and psychological adjustments of the living, alongside the administrative diligence of the spiritual guide.
+Together, these two photographs narrate a deeper truth: behind this long farewell lies a tapestry of life's continuation, woven from the physical and psychological adjustments of the living, alongside the administrative diligence of the spiritual guide.

 這組照片捕捉了傳統客家道教告別式中,鮮為人知的幕後細節。左圖中,舅舅(外公的二兒子)在前景疊加的蓮花塔虛影窺視下,整理著禮制中最重的粗麻布帽(披麻戴孝),準備回到現場參與漫長耗時的道教科儀。疊加的紙蓮花象徵著積累無量功德,祈願亡者離苦得樂。眼神中的莊重,展現了盡孝者的承擔。右圖則轉向儀式的引領者。在映著霓虹燈的祭壇旁,法師正研讀著詳細的名單,包含了所有親屬的姓名與輩份,以確保唱誦時精確無誤。